-Anxiety is a very serious problem that many people deal with every single day.
-If you’re struggling with anxiety symptoms, you should know that you’re not alone.
-Anxiety disorders are the most common mental illness in the US, affecting more than 40 million adults every year.
-There are many types of anxiety disorders; your doctor will need to determine which anxiety disorder you might be experiencing.
+Anxiety can be a symptom of an underlying serious concern, such as an anxiety disorder.
+If you’re struggling with anxiety symptoms, you’re not alone.
+Anxiety disorders are the most common mental illness in the US, affecting more than 40 million adults yearly.
+There are ten anxiety disorders listed in the DSM-5, so understanding the symptoms of these conditions may help you know when to seek support.

 Generalized Anxiety Disorder

-People who have panic disorder experience panic episodes that can be very extreme at times.
-These panic episodes could manifest with physical symptoms such as chest pains, heart palpitations, shortness of breath, and even dizziness.
+People who have panic disorder experience panic attacks, which are extreme short-term bursts of fear and dread.
+Panic attacks involve physical symptoms like chest pain, heart palpitations, shortness of breath, and dizziness.
 Some people also experience abdominal pain when they have a panic attack.

 Social Anxiety Disorder

 When someone has social anxiety disorder, they may have a significant fear of spending time with others.
 They might struggle to speak when in the company of others, stutter, or become mute.
 A core symptom of social anxiety disorder is a fear of being judged, embarrassing oneself, or receiving criticism.